playfulprogramming/playfulprogramming/content/blog/formik-works-great-heres-why-i-wrote-my-own/index.md

 - Why don't we want to use Formik?
 - What can be improved about Formik?
 - What alternatives are there?
+- Why did we make our own form library?
 - How does our own form library differ?
 - How did we write it?
 - What's next?